-Unconscious bias can be a difficult topic to explain.
+Unconscious bias can be a difficult topic to explain and define.
 After all, if something is unconscious, how do you even know that it exists?
-To shed some light on the issue and increase understanding, we’ve put together five real-world examples of unconscious bias.
+To shed some light on the issue and increase understanding, we’ve put together five real-world unconscious bias examples.

 1. HELP!
 My video is upside down.

-Many times we think of unconscious bias as being about race or age, but it covers a much broader spectrum and no one, it seems, is immune to stumbling over it.
+Many times we think the meaning of unconscious bias as relating to race or age, but it covers a much broader spectrum, and no one, it seems, is immune to stumbling over it.
 Google supplied an excellent example of how even a simple bias can affect your business.

 With the help of unconscious bias, Google had created an app that worked best for right-handed users and never addressed the possibility of a left-hand user.
 We think Google needs a little more diversity on their team …any left-handed engineers need a job?